reactjs/React.NET/site/jekyll/getting-started/tutorial.md

     );
   }
 });

 ReactDOM.render(
   React.createElement(CommentBox, null),
   document.getElementById('content')
 );
 ```

 Its use is optional but we've found JSX syntax easier to use than plain JavaScript.
-Read more on the [JSX Syntax article](http://facebook.github.io/react/docs/jsx-in-depth.html).
+Read more in React's ["JSX In Depth"](https://reactjs.org/docs/jsx-in-depth.html) article.

 #### What's going on

-We pass some methods in a JavaScript object to `React.createClass()` to create a new React component.
+We are defining a new JavaScript class that extends from the React.Component class.
+In our class, we will define some properties and some methods to build from what React.Component already gives us.
 The most important of these methods is called `render` which returns a tree of React components that will eventually render to HTML.

 The `<div>` tags are not actual DOM nodes; they are instantiations of React `div` components.
 You can think of these as markers or pieces of data that React knows how to handle.
 React is **safe**.
 We are not generating HTML strings so XSS protection is the default.